y0m0/exceedra_tech_test/README.md

 the way to go would be to treat the 9999-99-99 just like any other date and update it according the previous rules.

-The table below illustrate what would be the resulting data after processing it accordingly to the previously explained logic
+The table below illustrate what would be the resulting data after processing it by using the explained logic

 ![results](https://raw.githubusercontent.com/y0m0/exceedra_tech_test/master/results.png)